 It can include (and is not limited to!…)

 - Organisational restructures/redesign

 - New branding

 - New products and services.

-On 27 September 2017 I’m going to be running the first All Things IC Change Communication Masterclass and would love you to join me in London for the day.
+On 27 September 2017 I ran the first All Things IC Change Communication Masterclass.
+It’s back again on 30 January 2018 and would love you to join me in London for the day.

 I’ve introduced it based on feedback from previous Masterclass attendees, clients and friends who have been asking me to run a change comms course.

 It’s now live and I invite you to sign up and invest a day in your career.